 This page discusses the Bucket Lock feature, which allows you to configure a data retention policy for a Cloud Storage bucket that governs how long objects in the bucket must be retained.
 The feature also allows you to lock the data retention policy, permanently preventing the policy from being reduced or removed.

 This feature can provide immutable storage on Cloud Storage.
-Bucket Lock can help with regulatory and compliance requirements, such as those associated with FINRA, SEC, and CFTC.
+In conjunction with Detailed audit logging mode, which logs Cloud Storage request and response details, Bucket Lock can help with regulatory and compliance requirements, such as those associated with FINRA, SEC, and CFTC.
 Bucket Lock may also help you address certain health care industry retention regulations.

 You can add a retention policy to a bucket to specify a retention period.

-If a bucket does not have a retention policy, you can delete or overwrite objects in the bucket at any time.
+If a bucket does not have a retention policy, you can delete or replace objects in the bucket at any time.

-If a bucket has a retention policy, objects in the bucket can only be deleted or overwritten once their age is greater than the retention period.
+If a bucket has a retention policy, objects in the bucket can only be deleted or replaced once their age is greater than the retention period.

 A retention policy retroactively applies to existing objects in the bucket as well as new objects added to the bucket.